Random Number Generator

 Is this truly random?

 The generator uses JavaScript's Math.random(), which is a pseudorandom number generator (PRNG).
-It is seeded by the browser and is unpredictable enough for games, raffles, and everyday decisions — but not for cryptography.
+It's seeded by the browser and unpredictable enough for games, raffles, and everyday decisions — but not for cryptography.
 For cryptographic randomness, use window.crypto.getRandomValues() — though for picking a winner or a dice roll, Math.random() is perfectly fine.

 What does 'No duplicates' do?